flant/elasticsearch-extractor/README.md

 # Motivation / idea

+*[This announcement](https://blog.flant.com/announcing-elasticsearch-extractor-open-source-tool/) of the project (Jan'21) sheds some light on why elasticsearch-extractor has emerged.*

 We deal with lots of logs stored in Elasticsearch clusters.
 They are regularly archived into snapshots and stored in S3.
 Being available in snapshots for a long period, these logs are quite often needed by engineers (to be examined for different reasons).
 That's why we want to have a simple interface for getting these logs from snapshots.

 While we really like [Cerebro](https://github.com/lmenezes/cerebro/), it gives you *too much* power over Elasticsearch clusters and doesn't allow you to control permissions for its users.
 Here's how we've ended up with creating a much simpler tool that implements the only function: to extract an index from Elasticsearch snapshot.